Children's Comprehensive Bible Question Quiz

 c.
 Go to church.

 b.
-According to Jesus the first and greatest commandment is the love for God and the love of your fellow man.
+According to Jesus, the first and greatest commandment is the love of God and the love of your fellow man.

 c.
 His brothers buried him in the Garden of Gethsemane.